 Benin

-Additional guest Artists, Facilitators, Elders and Knowledge Keepers will join us for the online Festival.
-Click the button below to find out more.
+Additional guest Artists, Facilitators, Elders and Knowledge Keepers will join us for performances, activities and workshops all weekend.

 Africa with the Masters in-person Festival is an immersive and invaluable experience taking place on the Ancestral and unceded land of the Coast Salish peoples –Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations, over three action-packed days.
 It is an inclusive and welcoming experience for all, in a mobility accessible venue.